AugustNagro/java-async-await/README.md

 </dependency>
 ```

-This library requires the latest [JDK 18 Loom Preview Build](http://jdk.java.net/loom/) and has no dependencies.
+This library requires [JDK 19](https://jdk.java.net/19/) with `--enable-preview`, and has no dependencies.

 ## Docs: